-17 large plantation conifer forests in northern England have been designated to help red squirrel conservation.
-Each reserve (approximately 200 hectares of woodland) is surrounded by a 5km area called a buffer zone (which help us to protect the reserve from approaching grey squirrels).
-Together these make up the “Strongholds”.
+17 large conifer forests in northern England were designated in 2005 to help provide a focus for red squirrel conservation.
+Each reserve is surrounded by a 5km area called a buffer zone (which help us to protect the reserve from approaching grey squirrels).
+Together these make up the “strongholds”.
+Government funding was made available via the English Woodland Grant Scheme to landowners, specifically in these areas.
+However, since 2014, and the launch of Countryside Stewardship through the new Rural Development Programme for England, funding has been made available for landowners and managers throughout red squirrel range, recognizing red squirrels as a priority species both inside and outside of these strongholds.

 The 17 reserves are: